Stefano Eranio

 Stefano Eranio ([ˈsteːfano eˈraːnjo]; born 29 December 1966) is an Italian former professional footballer who played as a midfielder.
 Throughout his career, Eranio played mainly as a right winger; he is mostly remembered for having played for Italian clubs A.C.
 Milan, and Genoa, as well as English side Derby County, and he also represented Italy 20 times between 1990 and 1997 at international level.
+He was voted one of Derby County's 11 greatest ever footballers.

 His main attributes were his technique, pace, stamina, and his ability to make attacking runs.
 Although he was primarily an offensive or wide midfielder, he was also competent defensively, and he was occasionally deployed as a full-back.
-He was voted one of Derby County's 11 greatest ever footballers.

 Club career

 Genoa and Milan

 Eranio started his professional football career with Genoa in August 1984.
 His first five seasons at Genoa were in Serie B, until in 1989, the club were promoted to Serie A. In total, Eranio played for the club for eight seasons, before moving to AC Milan in August 1992.
 At Milan he won three league titles (1993, 1994 and 1996), three Italian Super Cups (1992, 1993 and 1994) and he also played in two Champions League finals.
-The first was in 1992–93, when Milan lost 1–0 to Olympique de Marseille, and the second was in 1994–95 when his club lost 1–0 to Ajax Amsterdam.
+The first was in 1992–93, when Milan lost 1–0 to Marseille, and the second was in 1994–95 when his club lost 1–0 to Ajax.
 Although he was part of the team's successful Champions League campaign during the 1993–94 season, but he did not play in the final due to injury.
 He also added the European Super Cup to his trophy collection in 1994.

 Derby County and Pro Sesto

-In May 1997 he moved on a free transfer to the English club Derby County, where he became a fan favourite; he made his Derby, and FA Premier League debut, on 9 August 1997 against Blackburn Rovers.
-His first goal for the Derbyshire club came on 30 August 1997 when he scored in a league game against Barnsley.
-In this season, Derby County moved from their former home at the Baseball Ground to their new home, Pride Park Stadium, and Eranio's goal, to take the score to 1–0 against Barnsley was the first that was scored at Derby's new home ground.
-Eranio had thought of retiring after the 2000–01 season, but manager Jim Smith persuaded him to stay on.
+In May 1997, he moved on a free transfer to English club Derby County, where he became a fan favourite; he made his Derby, and FA Premier League debut, on 9 August 1997 against Blackburn Rovers.
+His first goal for the Derbyshire club came on 30 August 1997 when he scored in a league game against Barnsley; this was also the first goal scored at Derby's new home stadium, Pride Park, which the club had moved to in the summer.
+Eranio considered retiring after the 2000–01 season, but manager Jim Smith persuaded him to stay on.
 When Smith resigned in October 2001, Eranio chose to leave Derby County.
-He retired in 2003 after spending a season with lowly fourth division Serie C2 side Pro Sesto, where he was featured in a player/assistant manager position.
+He retired in 2003 after spending a season with Serie C2 side Pro Sesto, where he was featured in a player/assistant manager position.

 He is widely considered to be one of the greatest and most influential players to play for Derby County and, on 1 May 2006, Eranio and Ted McMinn were inducted as Derby Legends.